Coblentz Mentor Program

 We’re happy to advise anyone whose interest is in the interaction of light with matter.

 The first step in a successful mentor relationship is understanding how to manage and grow mentor relationships.
 The webcast “Effective Career Development through Successful Mentor and Network Relationships” provides the tools to be successful.
-This webinar was co-sponsored by the Society for Applied Spectroscopy and organized by Cobletz member Fay Nicolson.
+This webinar was co-sponsored by the Society for Applied Spectroscopy and organized by Coblentz member Fay Nicolson.

 Speed Mentoring (Virtual)